What is Ductless Mini-Split?

-- Unlike traditional refrigerant systems that are either “on” and operating at 100% capacity or “off”, VRF equipment utilizes inverter compressors which provide variable speed operation.
+- Unlike traditional refrigerant systems that are either “on” and operating at 100% capacity or “off”, DMS equipment utilizes inverter compressors which provide variable speed operation.
 Why is this so important?
 Because your HVAC systems seldom need to provide 100% of the capacity they are designed for.

 - Efficient –similar or better than chillers, 180% as efficient as standard splits and RTU’s